BestTimesToVisit.com Logo

 When is the absolute best time to visit Casablanca, and what should I pack for it?

-Beyond the Hassan II Mosque, what's a must-see that most tourists miss?
+Beyond the famous Hassan II Mosque, what's a must-see that most tourists miss?

 You absolutely must wander through the Habous Quarter, also known as the 'New Medina.'
-It's a beautifully preserved area built in the 1930s with a charming blend of traditional Moroccan architecture and Art Deco influences.
-You can find unique artisan crafts and enjoy a more relaxed atmosphere than the older medinas.
+It's a charming area built in the 1930s with beautiful Art Deco architecture and a more relaxed atmosphere than the old medina.
+You can find lovely artisanal crafts and enjoy a coffee in a less crowded setting.

-How do I get around Casablanca, and is it easy to navigate?
+How do I get around Casablanca like a local, and is it safe?

 What's a common cultural faux pas I should be aware of in Casablanca?

-While Casablanca is quite cosmopolitan, it's still a good idea to dress modestly, especially when visiting religious sites or less touristy areas.
-This means covering your shoulders and knees.
-Also, remember that Friday is the holy day; some smaller shops might have reduced hours, and it's a good day to be particularly respectful.
+While Casablanca is quite cosmopolitan, it's still a Muslim-majority city.
+It's respectful to dress modestly, especially when not on the beach or in tourist-heavy areas – covering your shoulders and knees is a good rule of thumb.
+Also, remember that Friday is the holy day; some smaller shops might have reduced hours, and it's a good day to be particularly mindful of your attire.

 Ready to Plan Your Trip?